ngoussong/aws-serverless-conversion-app/README.md

-# Automating Document Conversion and Watermarking with Amazon S3 Object Lambda

-# Introduction

-In this guide, we will walk through the process of setting up an automated system for converting and watermarking documents using Amazon S3 Object Lambda.
-This system integrates AWS services such as S3, Lambda, DynamoDB, Cognito, API Gateway, and ECR to create a secure and scalable document conversion pipeline.

-This project will provide experience in:

-- AWS Identity and Access Management (IAM).
-- Secure API authentication with Amazon Cognito.
-- Serverless computing with AWS Lambda.
-- Deploying and managing Docker-based applications in AWS.
-- Using DynamoDB for secure data storage.
-- Implementing security best practices for AWS services.

-# Configuring Amazon S3 Object Lambda

-## Creating an S3 Object Lambda Access Point

-1. Open the AWS S3 console and navigate to "Object Lambda Access Points".
-2. Click "Create Object Lambda Access Point" and provide a name.
-3. Select an existing S3 bucket as the data source.
-4. Attach a Lambda function for object transformation.

-## Configuring the Lambda Function for Object Transformation

-1. Open the AWS Lambda console and create a new function.
-2. Choose a runtime (e.g., Python or Node.js) and configure the execution role.
-3. Implement the logic to modify and watermark documents retrieved via S3 Object Lambda.
-4. Deploy and attach the function to the Object Lambda Access Point.

-## Updating S3 Bucket Policies for Object Lambda

-1. Navigate to the S3 bucket and open the "Permissions" tab.
-2. Add an IAM policy to allow Object Lambda to access the S3 objects.
-3. Enable logging to monitor requests and transformations.

-# Implementing User Authentication

-## Setting Up an Amazon Cognito User Pool

-1. Create a Cognito user pool in AWS.
-2. Configure user attributes and multi-factor authentication (MFA).
-3. Enable OAuth2 and JWT-based authentication for secure API requests.

-## Securing the REST API with Cognito Authorizers

-1. Create an API Gateway endpoint.
-2. Enable Cognito Authorizers to handle user authentication.
-3. Configure request scopes to restrict access based on user roles.

-# Building the Backend

-## Storing User Data in DynamoDB

-1. Create a DynamoDB table for storing user and document metadata.
-2. Define partition and sort keys for efficient querying.
-3. Enable point-in-time recovery for data protection.

-## Creating and Configuring the Lambda Function

-1. Create an AWS Lambda function to handle data processing.
-2. Enable API Gateway integration to trigger Lambda functions.

-## Attaching IAM Policies for Secure Access

-1. Assign AmazonDynamoDBFullAccess policy to Lambda.
-2. Restrict API Gateway access using IAM permissions.
-3. Implement least privilege principles for IAM roles.

-## Implementing Logging with CloudWatch

-1. Enable AWS CloudWatch logs for Lambda.
-2. Configure CloudWatch metrics for API performance tracking.
+# 📄 Automating Document Conversion & Watermarking with Amazon S3 Object Lambda

+> 🛠️ **Tech Stack**: AWS Lambda · S3 Object Lambda · Docker · API Gateway · Cognito · DynamoDB · ECR · CloudWatch

+## 🚀 Project Overview

+In this project, we build a **serverless, secure, and scalable** document processing system using Amazon Web Services.
+The goal?
+Automatically convert uploaded documents to PDF and apply a watermark—all without managing any servers.

+This solution integrates:

+- ✅ **Amazon S3 Object Lambda** for document transformation
+- 🔐 **Amazon Cognito** for secure user authentication
+- 🧠 **AWS Lambda** (with Docker) for executing conversions
+- 🗃️ **DynamoDB** for metadata storage
+- 📡 **API Gateway** for exposing secure RESTful APIs
+- 🐳 **Docker & ECR** for packaging and deploying LibreOffice

+---

+## 📚 What You'll Learn

+- How to build a **document transformation pipeline** using S3 Object Lambda
+- Authenticate and secure APIs using **JWT tokens with Cognito**
+- Deploy **Dockerized Lambda functions** from AWS ECR
+- Implement **secure, scalable architectures** with IAM, logging, and monitoring
+- Work with **DynamoDB** for efficient, serverless data storage

+---

+## 🧩 Architecture Diagram (Optional)

+> *(Include a simple diagram if you have one – e.g., draw.io or Lucidchart exported image)*

+---

+## 🏗️ Step-by-Step Implementation

+### 🔁 Configure Amazon S3 Object Lambda

+1. Go to **S3 > Object Lambda Access Points**
+2. Create a new access point and choose your source bucket
+3. Attach a Lambda function that will handle transformations (conversion + watermarking)

+### 🔧 Set Up the Lambda Transformation Function

+- Create a new Lambda function (Node.js or Python)
+- Assign the correct IAM role
+- Implement logic to:
+  - Fetch the original document from S3
+  - Convert to PDF and apply a watermark
+  - Return the transformed object

+> 💡 Tip: Use `console.log()` for debugging via CloudWatch logs

+---

+## 🔐 Secure the System with Cognito

+### 👤 Amazon Cognito User Pool

+- Create a **User Pool** with email/password login
+- Enable **OAuth 2.0 & JWT**
+- Optionally enable MFA

+### 🛡️ Secure API Gateway with Cognito

+1. Create a **REST API** in API Gateway
+2. Add a **Cognito Authorizer** to verify JWTs
+3. Require the `Authorization` header for access
+4. Associate it with the Lambda methods

+---

+## 🧬 Build the Backend Logic

+### 🗃️ Store Metadata in DynamoDB

+- Table: `document_metadata`
+- Partition key: `user_id`
+- Sort key: `timestamp`
+- Enable Point-in-Time Recovery (PITR)

+### 🧠 Lambda for Metadata Handling

+- Lambda triggered by API Gateway
+- Handles:
+  - Inserting metadata
+  - Retrieving user-specific documents

+### 🔐 IAM Policies

+- Grant minimal permissions (`least privilege`)
+- Example: Only allow a Lambda to `PutItem` in DynamoDB
+- Use condition-based access for API Gateway

+---

 # Developing the Document Conversion Service